daniielcg/daniielcg/README.md

 <br><br>

-## About Me
+## About
-- **Cybersecurity Enthusiast**: Passionate about ethical hacking, penetration testing, and securing digital systems.
+Passionate about ethical hacking, penetration testing, and securing digital systems.
 I enjoy analyzing vulnerabilities and implementing strong security measures and always exploring new security tools, attack vectors, and best practices in cybersecurity to stay ahead of evolving threats.

 <br><br>